mikeevstropov/loopback4-acl/README.md

 ## How to make it work?

 - Implement your own `User` and `Role`.
-- Implement `ACLUserService` to resolve the user and his principals (roles).
+- Implement `ACLUserService` to resolve the user and principals (roles).
 - Implement `login` method to expose JWT token.
 - Enable `ACLComponent` in your App.

 ### Implement `ACLUserService`

-The User Service is designed to resolve a session user by `TokenPayload` and his owns principals (roles).
+The User Service is designed to resolve a session user by `TokenPayload` and his principals (roles).

 ```ts